-5.1044: Life Insurance - Retirees Conversion Policy: Bargaining unit members who retire with ten (10) or more years of University service are eligible for a convertible life insurance policy through the carrier as of the date of their retirement (rounded to the nearest multiple of \$1,000) to
+5.1011: Life Insurance - Retirees Conversion Policy: Bargaining unit members who retire with ten (10) or more years of University service are eligible for a convertible life insurance policy through the carrier as of the date of their retirement (rounded to the nearest multiple of \$1,000) to

 - a maximum of \$75,000.
-Such policy for a retiree will not include accidental death and dismemberment insurance - 5.112: Life Insurance Active: The University will provide at no cost to the bargaining unit member, term life insurance in an amount equal to two and one half (2.5) times the bargaining unit member's annual salary.
+Such policy for a retiree will not include accidental death and dismemberment insurance. - 5.112: Life Insurance Active: The University will provide at no cost to the bargaining unit member, term life insurance in an amount equal to two and one half (2.5) times the bargaining unit member's annual salary.
 Each bargaining unit member's group term life insurance shall be subject to a cap of \$250,000 for the term of this Agreement.
-Bargaining unit members may waive insurance coverage in excess of \$50,000. - 5.123: Long-Term Disability Benefit Policy: The University will provide a group long-term disability benefit plan to members of the bargaining unit who have not yet qualified for such coverage under the Ohio Public Employees Retirement System or a comparable state retirement fund, with coverage for such bargaining unit member to continue only until https://doi.org/10.108/journals.com/html/disable-to-such state-fund. - 5.134: COBRA Rights: If a bargaining unit employee terminates their his her employment or separates from the University, the University will notify the employee of their his her right to choose to continue their his her healthcare plan under the federally mandated COBRA program. - 5.15: Voluntary Long Term Care Coverage: The University will provide a bargaining unit member an opportunity to enroll in Long Term Care coverage through payroll deduction at the employee's expense.
+Bargaining unit members may waive insurance coverage in excess of \$50,000. - 5.123: Long-Term Disability Benefit Policy: The University will provide a group long-term disability benefit plan to members of the bargaining unit who have not yet qualified for such coverage under the Ohio Public Employees Retirement System or a comparable state retirement fund, with coverage for such bargaining unit member to continue only until they-he/she becomes eligible for disability benefits under such state fund. - 5.134: COBRA Rights: If a bargaining unit employee terminates theirhis/her employment or separates from the University, the University will notify the employee of theirhis/her right to choose to continue theirhis/her healthcare plan under the federally mandated COBRA program. - 5.15: Voluntary Long-Term Care Coverage: The University will provide a bargaining unit member an opportunity to enroll in Long-Term Care coverage through payroll deduction at the employee's expense.
 Vendors will be selected from the analysis done by the Health Care Advisory Committee. - 5.146: Voluntary Life Insurance Coverage: The University will provide a bargaining unit member an opportunity to purchase additional life insurance through payroll deduction at the employee's expense. - 5.157: Coverage Eligibility for Approved Leaves: The parties acknowledge that employees on approved leaves will be required to maintain timely employee premium contributions or lose eligibility for such coverage.